DjangoGirls/tutorial/extend_your_application/README.md

 ## post_detail view

-This time our view is given an extra parameter `pk`.
-Our view needs to catch it, right?
+This time our *view* is given an extra parameter `pk`.
+Our *view* needs to catch it, right?
 So we will define our function as `def post_detail(request, pk):`.
 Note that we need to use exactly the same name as the one we specified in urls (`pk`).
-Ommiting this variable is also incorrect!
+Ommiting this variable is incorrect and will result in error!

 Now, we want to get one and only one blog post.
 To do this we can use querysets like this:

     Post.objects.get(pk=pk)

 But this code has a problem.
-If there is no `Post` with given `primary key` we will have super ugly error!
+If there is no `Post` with given `primary key` (`pk`) we will have super ugly error!

 ![DoesNotExist error](images/does_not_exist2.png)